CAA Constitution - By-Law No. 1 (Revised 2014)

 All funds of the Association shall be deposited from time to time to the credit of the Association with such bank or banks, trust companies or credit unions or with such bankers as the directors may approve.

 All cheques, bills of exchange or other orders for the payment of money, notes or other evidence of indebtedness issued, accepted or endorsed in the name of the Association shall be signed by the Secretary-Treasurer, the President or by any other director.
 The Secretary-Treasurer, the President, or a staff member designated for the purpose, may arrange, balance and certify all books of accounts between the Association and the Association's bankers and may receive all paid cheques and vouchers and sign all bank forms as settlement of balance and release or verification slips.

 - Trust Fund

-The Executive may establish a Trust Fund to be managed by three trustees appointed annually by the Executive, to which shall be credited:
+The Board may establish a trust fund (the "Fund") to be managed by three trustees appointed annually by the Board, to which shall be credited:

-- All monies so designated received by the Association by gift or bequest.
+- All monies so designated received by the Association by gift or bequest; and

 - All interest on the balance of the Fund calculated from time to time to the credit of the Association.